-For 2019, increases in base salaries for our named executive officers, after accounting for the 2018 mid-year increase in salaries for some of our executive officers, were approximately 3% annualized.
-The overall 2019 merit budget was based on a Radford trend report regarding projected market merit spends for 2019.
-Individual increases in base salaries were based on achievement of 2018 individual goals.
+For 2020, increases in base salaries for our named executive officers, other than Mr. Pinion, were approximately 3% annualized and were 4% annualized for Mr. Pinion.
+The overall 2020 merit budget was based on a Radford trend report regarding projected market merit spends for 2020.
+Individual increases in base salaries were based on achievement of 2019 individual goals.